 What Is Elastic Load Balance?

 Elastic Load Balance (ELB) automatically distributes incoming traffic across multiple backend servers based on the listening rules you configure.
-ELB expands service capabilities of applications and eliminates single points of failure (SPOFs), improving application availability.
+ELB expands service capabilities of your applications and improves their availability by eliminating single points of failure (SPOFs).

-A load balancer distributes incoming traffic across multiple backend servers that reside in one or more availability zones (AZs).
+- Load balancer: distributes incoming traffic across backend servers in one or more availability zones (AZs).

-- Listener: You can add one or more listeners to a load balancer.
-A listener uses the protocol and port you specify to check for requests from clients and route the requests to associated backend servers based on the listening rules you define.
+- Listener: uses the protocol and port you specify to check for requests from clients and route the requests to associated backend servers based on the listening rules you define.
+You can add one or more listeners to a load balancer.

-You can configure health checks for each backend server group to check the running status of each backend server.
+You can also configure health checks for a backend server group to check the health of each backend server.
 When the health check result of a backend server is Unhealthy, the load balancer automatically stops routing new requests to this server until it recovers.

 Load Balancer Type